scrapy/scrapy/docs/topics/request-response.rst

         .. versionadded:: VERSION

-        A tuple containing information about the protocol that was used to download the response.
-Taken from the ``version`` attribute of the corresponding :class:`twisted.web.client.Response` object, it will tipically
+        The protocol that was used to download the response.
-        consist of the protocol and version numbers, e.g. ``(b"HTTP", 1, 1)``
-        to represent "HTTP/1.1".
+        For instance: "HTTP/1.0", "HTTP/1.1"

-        This attribute is currently only populated by the HTTP 1.1 download handler, i.e. for ``http(s)`` responses.
+        This attribute is currently only populated by the HTTP download handlers, i.e. for ``http(s)`` responses.
 For other handlers, :attr:`protocol` is always ``None``.

     .. method:: Response.copy()